MEGA65/open-roms/CONFIG.md

 Normal tape format contains two copies of each data block - in case some bytes from the first one are damaged, they can be corrected by reading them from the second copy.
 Enabling this option omits the core to read the second block.

-If using real magnetic tape - disable.
-Enable if only using Tapuino or other tape emulators.
+If used with `CONFIG_TAPE_NORMAL`, saves about 125 bytes in KERNAL segment.
+Not recommended when using real magnetic tapes.

 ## Multiple SID support